Did you just find out that you’re going to be induced?

 Laboring down is a process in which you allow the fetal head to descend further down into the pelvis before you start pushing.

-This is in an effort to prevent you from pushing for hours, which can tire you out.
+The thought process is that laboring down will help prevent you from pushing for hours, which can tire you out.